-APPLICATIONS MUST BE RECEIVED NO LATER THAN APRIL 1ST TO BE CONSIDERED
+APPLICATIONS MUST BE RECEIVED NO LATER THAN THE DATES NOTED BELOW TO BE CONSIDERED

 (Please note: ONLY electronic applications will be accepted – no paper applications)